 What is an “under-ride” accident?

-Because tractor trailer vehicles are so much larger and sit higher than passenger cars, sometimes a car's hood and engine compartment, or even its trunk, can slide underneath the trailer truck causing impact to occur directly to the occupant compartment of the car.
+Because tractor-trailer vehicles are so much larger and sit higher than passenger cars, sometimes a car's hood and engine compartment, or even its trunk, can slide underneath the trailer truck causing impact to occur directly to the occupant compartment of the car.
 These accidents are particularly dangerous and can cause serious injury, decapitation, and even death.
-An under-ride accident can occur due to impact between a car and the front, rear end, or side of a large trailer truck.
+An under-ride accident can occur due to an impact between a car and the front, rear end, or side of a large trailer truck.

-Along with being the Denver injury lawyer department head, Stephen Burg is a nationally recognized member of several associations including the Association of Plaintiff Interstate Trucking Lawyers:
+Along with being the Denver personal injury lawyer department head, Stephen Burg is a nationally recognized member of several associations including the Association of Plaintiff Interstate Trucking Lawyers:

-Stephen has also given presentations on trucking cases and published several articles for Personal Injury topics online.
-Here are a few examples of cases that Stephen has fought and won for his clients:
+Stephen Burg has also given presentations on trucking cases and published several articles for Personal Injury topics online.
+Here are a few examples of cases that Stephen Burg has fought and won for his clients:

 - Represented a family who was hit by a semi-truck: $2.1 million won

 - Represented client hit by a CDL vehicle suffering right leg injury: $183,000 won